View Search Results

 What's Here

-Homeless Student Liaison offered at Pateros School District
+Homeless Student Liaison offered at Kent School District No. 415

 Ensures that youth experiencing homelessness have the opportunity to succeed in school by organizing transportation to their school of origin or assisting them with enrollment in their local school without delay.